3nock/OTE/CONTRIBUTING.md

 ### Contact us

 There are several ways to reach out to the community of sub3suite developers, contributors and users.
 [Telegram](https://telegram.me/sub3suite) & [Twitter](http://twitter.com/sub3suite).
 Most questions regarding contributing, developing and using sub3suite can be answered there.

-### Translate

-To help translate sub3suite, just head over to https://3nock.github.io/sub3suite/translations click a language you want to translate and start filling in entries.

 ### Credits